-The changes made by this Act will only apply to offenses committed on or after its effective date of September 1, 2025.
-Offenses occurring before this date will continue to be governed by the previous law.
-This legislative change reflects a significant shift in the regulation of short-barrel firearms in Texas, aiming to tighten restrictions on their possession and use.
+The bill repeals Section 46.01(10) of the Penal Code, which previously defined short-barrel firearms.
+The changes made by this Act will only apply to offenses committed on or after its effective date of September 1, 2025, meaning that any offenses occurring before this date will still be governed by the previous law.
+This legislative change reflects a significant shift in the regulation of firearms in Texas, particularly concerning short-barrel firearms.

 Senate Committee Report: Penal Code 46.05, Penal Code 46.01 (Penal Code 46)